Daniel-Laufer/StudyTogether/doc/sprint3/SR2.md

 # The participants in the meeting
 Dan Laufer, John Lewczuk, Mohamed Issa, Maor Gornic, Milind Vishnoi

-# Unfinished tasks and group them into stories

 # What are practices that you should continue during next sprint
 Discussing issues as they arise without waiting for the stand up Fast communication and reply time